What is egress filtering and why use it?

 Once all the outbound rules are locked in your firewall, create a policy that dictates that all future outbound rules are documented with business justification, why these rules were created, who uses them, which applications and which systems use them and who are the owners of the originating business process.
 This is not only useful for audits, but it is also useful to know what your firewall rules are for, especially when they allow packets to leave your network.

-It is likely that your network has a DMZ zone, PCI zone, or other sensitive network segments that would not be directly accessible.
+Your network likely has a DMZ, PCI zone, or other sensitive network segments that would not be directly accessible.
 These are key areas of your network, and firewalls for data entry and exit must be subject to even more scrutiny and control.
 Their firewalls must be treated with the same logging, reviewing, and managing procedures as your other firewalls interacting with external networks and are audited with regular frequency.